eCampusTours.com

 • Take advantage of leadership roles and opportunities that develop in the activities you have chosen.

-• Some scholarships are based entirely upon community service.
-Get involved.
+• Keep in mind that some scholarships are based entirely upon community service.
+Get involved!

 • Don't neglect your own individualism.
 Continue to nurture your own special talents and interests.
-These things may set you apart from others when it comes down to an admissions decision.
+These college admissions hooks may set you apart from others when it comes down to an admissions decision.